-One of the most spectacular animal shows on the African continent is the great migration where more than 1 million wildebeest - and other animals move hundred of kilometres from Tanzania to Kenya and back in search of water and pasture.
+One of the most spectacular animal shows on the African continent is the great migration where more than 1 million wildebeest - and other animals move hundreds of kilometres from Tanzania to Kenya and back in search of water and pasture.

 While the great migration has many animals such as zebras, gazelles, lions, hyenas and birds, it is the wildebeests that take centre stage.